 The main colors (and their various hues) affected are red and green.
 Sometimes also blue and yellow.
 But it’s extremely rare for someone to be totally “color blind” and only see white, black and shades of gray.

-So, a guy has the added potential for wardrobe dilemmas.
+So, millions of men have the added potential for wardrobe dilemmas.
 Big deal, right?
 Having some issues with sensing colors might not seem that serious.

 But, the condition can make it harder for children to do well in school – think of all the color-based work in elementary school, for instance.
 And, when those kids grow up, the condition could limit employment options.
 “Obviously, an employee who has to identify colored wires from a diagram is going to have difficulties,” Dr. Zalaznick says.